2017 Programme guide

 - The introduction of the concept of “European priorities in the national context” under KA2 Strategic Partnership.
 For more information on this, please visit the website of each relevant national Agency.

 - The funding rules for some decentralized actions have been fine-tuned,

-- The action "Sector Skills Alliances" is no longer covered by this General Call and Programme Guide and will be dealt with separately through a Specific Call for Proposals announced by the Education, Audiovisual and Culture Executive Agency.
+- The action "Sector Skills Alliances" is no longer covered by this General Call and Programme Guide and will be dealt with separately through a Specific Call for Proposals announced by the European Education and Culture Executive Agency.